 • It can slide up and down if the wrong size is chosen.

-What are the differences between waist harnesses?
+¿What are the differences between waist harnesses?

-Waist harnesses can differ in shape, as they can be wider or narrower in the back.
+The waist harnesses can differ in shape, as they can be wider or narrower at the back.
 There are waist harnesses specially designed to fit the body shape of men or women.
-Additionally, they can vary in terms of their rigidity or flexibility.
-For some years now, waist harnesses have been differentiated with soft (softshell) and hard (hardshell) back panels.
-There are also differences in the thickness of the padding and in the way the waist harness closes, that is, how the respective spreader bar is designed.
+Additionally, they can vary in terms of rigidity or flexibility.
+For some years now, waist harnesses have been distinguished by soft back panels (softshell) and hard back panels (hardshell).

 Should I choose a hardshell or softshell waist harness?

-There is no general recommendation on whether you should use a rigid waist harness (hardshell) or a flexible one (softshell).
-A rigid harness (hardshell) has a stiff back plate, which makes it less deformable.
-This has the advantage that the pulling force of the kite is distributed across the entire back and, if it fits perfectly, it feels firmer.
-On the other hand, a flexible harness (softshell), which is softer and more moldable, adapts better to the shape of your body.
-However, this means that the pulling force of the kite can be concentrated more on a specific point on the back.
+This has the advantage that the kite's pulling force is distributed across the entire back and, if fitted perfectly, feels firmer.
+On the other hand, a flexible harness (softshell), which is softer and more moldable, fits the shape of your body better.
+However, this means that the kite's pulling force can be more concentrated on a specific point of the back.
 Some kitesurfers find that a rigid harness (hardshell) is more comfortable for the back, especially if they already have back problems, while others prefer a flexible harness (softshell) due to its more adaptable fit.

 Compare /3